Home / GraphQL API

 { __type(name: "Node") { possibleTypes { name description } } }

-To better understand how pagination works in the Highnote API, we'll take a look at a common use case using card products.
+Let’s look at a common use case using card products to understand better how pagination works in the Highnote API.
 Let's say you need a list of your organization's card products, and each card product in the list must include its id

 , name